zhangwei03020915/abp/docs/en/tutorials/microservice/part-02.md

 The new Catalog microservice has its own database.
 That database is created automatically by the microservice application, when you run the microservice.
 Also, [Entity Framework's database migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/) are automatically applied by the microservice when it runs.
 So, you don't care about the database schema changes every time you deploy the microservice.

-Assuming you've selected SQL Server as your DBMS, you can open the SQL Server Management Studio to see its database:
+Assuming you've selected SQL Server as your DBMS, you can open the SQL Server Management Studio to see its databases:

 ![sql-server-management-studio-login-screen](images/sql-server-management-studio-login-screen.png)